 Juuling refers to vaping with a specific e-cigarette brand.
 It carries the same health risks as vaping with any other e-cigarette brand.

 A Juul is a thin, rectangular e-cigarette that can be charged in a USB port.

-The e-liquid comes in a cartridge called a Juulpod or J-pod, and it usually contains nicotine.
+The e-liquid comes in a Juul pod or J-pod cartridge, which usually contains nicotine.

-Nicotine dependence is one of the major risks of vaping with nicotine.
-A 2015 study suggests that people who vape with nicotine are more likely to become dependent on nicotine than people who vape without nicotine.
+Vaping nicotine products increases the risk of addiction.
+A 2015 study suggests that people who vape nicotine are more likely to become dependent on nicotine than people who vape nicotine-free fluids.

-Vaping with nicotine is especially risky for young people.
-Young people who vape with nicotine are more likely to start smoking cigarettes in the future.
+Vaping nicotine is especially harmful to young people.
+Young people who vape nicotine are more likely to start smoking cigarettes in the future.

 More research needs to be done in order to understand the side effects of nicotine-free vaping.

-If you vape marijuana, side effects can include:
+If you vape cannabis, side effects can include: